16043417/16043417.github.io/_recipes/recipe3.markdown

 # Kimchi Jjigae

-Kimchi-jjigae or kimchi stew is a jjigae, or stew-like Korean dish, made with kimchi and other ingredients, such as scallions, onions, diced tofu, pork, tuna and seafood.
-It is one of the most common jjigae in Korea.
+Kimchi-jjigae or kimchi stew is a _jjigae_, or stew-like Korean dish, made with kimchi and other ingredients, such as scallions, onions, diced tofu, pork, tuna and seafood.
+It is one of the most common _jjigae_ in Korea.

 <!--more-->